Pablo-Gonzalez-Calderon/showybox-package/showy.typ

  *   + boxed: Whether the title's block should be apart or not
  *   + boxed-align: Alignement of the boxed title
  *   + sep-thickness: Title's separator thickness
+ *   + offset: Offset the title block.
+Only works with boxed titles.
  * - body-styles:
  *   + color: Text color
  *   + align: Text align
+ *   + outset: Outset the main body.
  * - footer-style:
  *   + color: Text color
  *   + weight: Text weight